sachusachin/sachusachin/README.md

 # HI There I'm Sachin 👋
 ---
 ### Agile QA Engineer @ TCS
--   🌱 I’m currently learning DSA
+-   🌱 I’m currently learning API's
--   👯 I’m looking to collaborate on ML/AI
+-   👯 I’m looking to collaborate on 3D-modeling Web
 -   🤔 I’m looking for help with Placements in FAANG
--   💬 Ask me about Web
+-   💬 Ask me about web
--   📫 How to reach me :
+-   📫 How to reach me : [sachusachin983@gmail.com](Mail😉)

 ### I code in